 Using the Lightning Network requires users to have a wallet that is compatible with the network.
 This adds an extra step for users since they have to transfer their Bitcoin from their regular wallet to the Bitcoin-compatible one.
 Transactions between wallets can incur a cost that can be off putting for some.

 Furthermore, since the Lightning Network is still in its early stages of adoption, there are offline transaction scams users can fall prey to.
-Those interested in buying Bitcoin can use the reliable services of a provider like SoFi Invest.
+Those interested in buying Bitcoin can use the reliable services of a provider like SoFi.
 As the company states:

 Buy and Transact Using Bitcoin